 Represents the relevant period of time to which both the performance vesting condition is measured and the period of time the recipient must remain employed with the Group.

-The weighted average remaining contractual life of performance options outstanding at the end of the year was 4.4 years.
+The weighted average remaining contractual life of performance rights outstanding at the end of the year was 4.0 years.
+The performance options outstanding have no exercise price.